 Once, having been asked by the Pharisees when the kingdom of God would come, Jesus replied, “The kingdom of God does not come with your careful observation, nor will people say, ‘Here it is,’ or ‘There it is,’ because the kingdom of God is within you.”
 (Luke 17:20)

-It is of note here that the Pharisees were interested in the coming of the Kingdom of God.
+Note that the Pharisees were interested in the coming of the Kingdom of God.
 This reveals a mindset different from what we have today.
 The “coming of the Kingdom” is the reverse of the Heaven mindset.

 Also, “the kingdom of God is within you” is better translated “the Kingdom of God is among you.”
-The Kingdom of God was not in the disciples at that time; but it was in the Lord Jesus.
+The Kingdom of God was not in the disciples at that time, but it was in the Lord Jesus.

 For the Son of Man in his day will be like the lightning, which flashes and lights up the sky from one end to the other.
 (Luke 17:24)